luck02/tidy_data/CODEBOOK.md

 * Variable
   * The name xyz of the variable
 * mean_of_variable
-  * The mean of the observations of that variable across the data set
+  * The mean of the observations of that variable grouped by activity and subject across the data set